sessions-io/challenge-spec/readme.md

 		"sessions": "0.1.0"
 	}

-The next layer defines a name and description.
-This should describe the specifics of the challenge in plain english so people can read & understand the requirements.
+Next, the challenge has a name, and a summary in words:

 	{
 		"name": "Fitstar 30 day challenge",